George Reddy: Biography

 He was born in Palghat (now Palakkad) on 15 January 1947, just before India's independence, in the then Madras Presidency.
-His father Challa Raghunadh Reddy was a Telugu from Chittoor, while his mother Leela Varghese was a Malyali from Travancore.
+His father Challa Raghunath Reddy was from Chittoor, while his mother Leela Varghese was a Malayali from Travancore.
 They met while studying at the Presidency College, Madras.
 The family later moved to Andhra Pradesh from where George did his early schooling; at St. Gabriel's High School, Warangal and St. Paul's High School, Hyderabad.
 He ultimately got his intermediate degree from the Nizam College in Hyderabad.

-He was known for his helping nature, and was also a kick boxer.
+He was known for his helping nature, and was also a kickboxer.

-His enthusiasm for nuclear physics earned him a university gold medal while during his postgraduate studies at Osmania University.
+His enthusiasm for nuclear physics earned him a university gold medal during his postgraduate studies at Osmania University.

 His brother Cyril Reddy (died 2016), was also an activist in Hyderabad.
 A lawyer, Cyril was a part of the legal team led by Bojja Tharakam.
 Cyril's wife, Gita Ramaswamy, is a social activist and writer.